virtual-cast/Zenject/Documentation/Signals.md

 Where:

 - **SignalType** - The custom class that represents the signal

+* **Identifier** = The value to use to uniquely identify the binding.
+This can be ignored in most cases.
+Note that when using signal identifiers you have to use the same identifier for DeclareSignal as well (and Fire, Subscribe, etc.)

 - **ConstructionMethod** - When binding to an instance method above, you also need to define where this instance comes from.
 See the section on Handler below for more detail